mhagstrand/slate/source/includes/_changelog_2016.md

 ## <span class="jumptarget"> August </span>

+### "Create a Product" documentation updated

+In the [Create a Product](/api/v2/products#create-a-product) endpoint's documentation, the list of read-only properties now includes the `id` field.

 ### GLOBAL "Customer Group ID" variable documented

 We have added the `%%GLOBAL_CustomerGroupId%%` variable to the [GLOBAL Variables](themes/#global_variables) documentation page.